-The story revolves around Guybrush Threepwood, a wannabe pirate who defeated the mighty ghost pirate LeChuck in the previous game, who's primary mission is to find the legendary treasure named Big Whoop, and to regain Elaine's love.
-But every sailor who's gone in search of the treasure has never returned or had died from mysterious circumstances.
-In order to start his enormous mission, Threepwood must find a way to recruit other (unemployed) pirates and get a ship to take him there.
-But the ghost pirate LeChuck has been brought back from the dead and has new plans to destroy our hero.
-Unfortunately, Threepwood is stuck on Scabb Island which is under embargo, and is not allowed to any ships to enter or leave.
-Initially he wanders into Woodtick, the only town on the island in order to seek a way to leave the damn island and embark to the legendary treasure!
-How can you do that?
-Try to make a map by recovering all four fragments of the map and bring them to Wally the cartographer and get rid of the bullying Largo LeGrand the sooner the possible!
-That's a hint for a start.
+The story revolves around Guybrush Threepwood, a wannabe pirate who defeated the almighty ghost pirate LeChuck in the previous game.
+Now Guybrush's primary mission is to find the legendary treasure Big Whoop and regain Elaine's love.
+But every sailor that gone in search for this particular treasure, never returned or died under mysterious circumstances.
+To start this difficult quest, Guybrush must first find a way to recruit other (unemployed) pirates and buy a ship.
+But it seems that ghost pirate LeChuck is brought back from the dead and has new plans to destroy our hero.
+Unfortunately, Guybrush is trapped in Scabb Island which is under some kind of embargo and no ships are allowed to either enter or leave the island.
+At the beginning, Guybrush wanders around Woodtick, the only town of the island, to seek ways to leave this damned place and embark to the legendary treasure!
+How can he do that?
+He must make a map by recovering all four fragments of and bring them to Wally the cartographer and, at the same time, get rid of the bullying Largo LeGrand the sooner possible!

-Gameplay is really resembling the way pirates live back then.
-Your quests involving library research, rigged gambling, theft, drinking contests, necromancy, monkeys, spitting and so on!
-All in a funny way though, much like its predecessor!
+The gameplay is actually resembling the way pirates lived back in their time.
+Your quests involve library research, gambling, theft, drinking contests, necromancy, monkeys (!), spitting (!!) and so on, all performed in a very funny way, much like its predecessor!

-Both Monkey Island 1 and 2 games use the same interface where commands are built up by choosing from a selection of possible statements at the bottom of the screen.
-Many of the commands have a default setting so that clicking on an object in the game world or inventory enables you to 'look at' it and offer a description or comment.
-Several alternate commands are also available on certain items (i.e. doors) so you can simply right click to use them rather than consulting the available selection of possible statements!
+Both Monkey Island 1 and 2 share the same interface where commands are built up by choosing from a selection of possible statements at the bottom of the screen.
+Many of the commands have a default setting so by clicking on an object or your inventory, enables you to "look at" it and offers a description or a comment.
+Several alternate commands are also available for certain items (i.e. doors) so you can simply right click to use them rather than consulting the available selection of possible statements!

-Monkey Island 2 is much larger than the first game and offer two difficulty settings.
+Monkey Island 2 is much larger than the first one and includes two difficulty settings.
 You can travel to several islands as there are many characters to meet and puzzles to solve.
-Note that, the game is funnier than the first and is still as hilarious today as it was back in 1991.
+Note that the game is funnier than the first and it remains today as hilarious as it was back in 1991.
 A real masterpiece of programming that is!